2016 League of Legends World Championship: Group A

 The Cinderella story of the tournament was the run of Albus NoX Luna, the CIS champions who became the first wildcard team to make it to the quarterfinals in the history of the League of Legends World Championship.
 European first seed G2 Esports underperformed in this group, while ROX Tigers, the second seed from Korea, won the group as expected, but had to do so by defeating Albus NoX Luna in a tiebreaker game.

 Group B

 Group B's deciding matches all occurred on the last day, when all teams except for the Korean first seed SK Telecom T1 had 2–3 records.
-In the end, it was Cloud9, the sole North American team to move on, that moved on after exploiting the inconsistent play of the Chinese and Taiwanese teams.
+In the end, it was Cloud9, the sole North American team to move on, to advance after exploiting the inconsistent play of the Chinese and Taiwanese teams.
 I May was also hurt when one of its players was suspended for one match on the last day and fined $2000 for abusive behavior in online games.
 During Cloud 9's match against Flash Wolves, Zachary "Sneaky" Scuderi killed 690 minions, which set a new record for this statistic at worlds.